gecko0307/dagon/doc/Jolt Physics.md

 ### Bodies

-In dagon:jolt there's no distinction between a rigid body wrapper and a body controller, they are combined into one `JoltBodyController`.
+In dagon:jolt there's no distinction between a rigid body wrapper and a body controller, they are combined into one `JoltRigidBody`.
 Body controllers for Entities are created using `JoltPhysicsWorld.addStaticBody` and `JoltPhysicsWorld.addDynamicBody`.

 ### Character Controller